 About NEVA museum.

 What is New England Visionary Artists Museum?
+In Northampton, Massachusetts, USA, the museum conserves the work of and educates on the life of creatives who have been served by the Anchor House of Artists and presents the life view of creative workers through their products and labors.
 The mission...to serve the legacies of artists who dedicated their lives to producing images derived from the wellspring of inner vision.

-The collection includes artifacts from the lives and works of artists who touched the Anchor House of Artists since its founding in 1997, works with a special visionary focus by living artists, and more.
+The collection includes artifacts from the lives and works of artists who touched the Anchor House of Artists since its founding in 1997, the works by living artists with a special visionary focus, and more.